billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 * The Thunderbolt controller could only be tested in a laptop, which was quite capable for a laptop (the Thinkpad X1 in the table above), but we could only achieve stable performance up to 8 or perhaps 10 probes.
 We do not know if the laptop or the link is the limiting factor.
+More below.

+* Having over a month of experience running with Thunderbolt we find that the link to the chassis tends to be dropped, and, the enclustra drivers are no longer recognized, after about 6 hours.
+That seems to be the case whether the machine is idle or is doing a run.
+We will have NI look into the situation, but we can not endorse this configuration for now.

 We don't feel comfortable with less than 4 GB/s controllers for now.